 BIOS

-An interesting note, the 810 chipset’s 82810 GMCH and ICH1 were engineered for a 100 MHz FSB max, as per Intel’s specs, but the BIOS included a 133 MHz FSB unofficial overclock option.
-The P3 450, has a locked multiplier (4.5x), so increasing the FSB to 133 MHz would overclock it to 4.5 x 133 = 598.5 MHz, a 33% boost.
-This does make the one we have volatile and often fails to boot requiring a CMOS clear.
+An interesting note: the 810 chipset’s 82810 GMCH and ICH1 were engineered for a 100 MHz FSB max, as per Intel’s specs.
+However, the BIOS included a 133 MHz FSB unofficial overclock option.
+The Pentium III 450 has a locked multiplier (4.5x), so increasing the FSB to 133 MHz would overclock it to 4.5 x 133 = 598.5 MHz, a 33% boost.
+This does make the one we have volatile and often fails to boot, requiring a CMOS clear.

 Hard Drive